A hegemonic power never says sorry.

 The US had cut off ties with Cuba in 1961 mainly because it chose, after a popular revolution in 1959, to chart its own independent path to the future guided by Marxist Thought.
 In the decades that followed, US administrations went all out to crush the Cuban Revolution.
 Apart from a severe embargo, they sponsored a failed invasion, terrorist attacks on hotels in Havana, the downing of a Cuban airplane and countless attempts to assassinate the leader of the Revolution, Fidel Castro.

 It is perhaps not surprising that when diplomatic relations were re-established, the US leadership was not contrite about the terrible injustices of the past.
 One has come to expect this sort of behaviour from the military superpower of the day.
 It is the embodiment of the arrogance of power.

 Cuba has not pressed for an apology.
 Its immediate concern is to get the embargo lifted and to persuade the US to return Guantanamo Bay where the US has a naval base, to Cuba.

 From our three episodes, it appears that various factors are responsible for the unwillingness of the US leadership to say sorry to a nation or a people for past wrongdoings.
 Hubris arising from its hegemonic power is undoubtedly a significant factor.
 This is why hegemonic power at the global level has to end if that five letter word is to come out of the lips of the hegemon.

-Originally published on 20-06-2016
+Originally published on 2016-06-20

 About the author: Dr. Chandra Muzaffar is the President of the International Movement for a Just World (JUST).